Jbleezy/BO2-Reimagined/README.md

 ## Powerups
 * Decreased chance to drop from 3% to 2%
+* Increased time on the ground from 26.5 seconds to 30 seconds
 * Grabbing time based powerups that are already active add to timer instead of resetting timer
 * Fx plays when a powerup drops if it is the last powerup of a cycle